 Big Band charts and the dominant trumpets of Latin Jazz need strong percussion and rhythms that rock the house.
 Add Tropical Salsa, Merengue and Bachata to the mix and stir with easy listening, radio Top40, alternative and Urban Pop to create sets unique to your event.

 Rhythm Architecture has a more diverse repertoire than acts using one instrument and a vocalist because it has a full ensemble sound using trumpet, trombone, saxophone, flute, oboe, violin, cello - any number of vocal combinations - and hundreds of specially chosen percussion voices.

 The speeds and visuals in this video are those used in world class solo compeiton drumming.

 The Rhythm Architect invented modern Olympic training techniques and choreographed competition drum soloing to compete, precursor to the hit movie - DRUMLINE!

 People are mesmerized when seeing the unusual speed and power - not simple 8th notes - and all the exciting accent patterns and textures of a competition drumline.

 Solos are used as a compliment to the music, a skill that makes an event special and memorable.

 Rhythm Architecture sometimes teams with musicians and other DJ's.

 The act can perform dinner music, then join a small combo or band.

-Weddings, Nightclubs and Municipal Festivals losing for a unique and original performance have used this solution for their audience.
+Weddings, Nightclubs and Municipal Festivals looking for a unique and original performance have used this solution.